sidristij/dotnetbook/book/en/ExceptionalFlow/2-Exceptions-Architecture.md

 The source of an error can be another basis to combine exceptions in a group.
 For example, if you design a class library, the following things can form groups of sources:

   – unsafe code call with an error.
 This situation can be dealt with by wrapping an exception or an error code in its own type of exception while saving returned data (for example the original error code) in a public property of the exception;
-  – call of code by external dependencies, which has thrown exceptions that can’t be caught by our library as they are beyond its area of responsibility.
+  – a call of code by external dependencies, which has thrown exceptions that can’t be caught by our library as they are beyond its area of responsibility.
 This group can include exceptions from the methods of those entities that were accepted as the parameters of a current method or exceptions from the constructor of a class which method has called an external dependence.
 For example, a method of our class has called a method of another class, the instance of which was returned via parameters of another method.
 If an exception indicates that we are the source of a problem, we should generate our own exception while retaining the original one in `InnerExcepton`.
 However, if we understand that the problem has been caused by an external dependency we ignore this exception as belonging to a group of external dependencies beyond our control;
   – our own code that was accidentally put in an inconsistent state.
 A good example is text parsing — no external dependencies, no transfer to `unsafe` world, but a problem of parsing occurs.